SAMSON#

 Returns:

-A visual model or None if could not create one
+A visual model, or None if SAMSON cannot create one.

 Return type: